-The Council currently holds £251.31m of long-term loans, as part of its strategy for funding previous years' capital programmes and HRA buy-out.
-The balance sheet forecast in section 4 shows that the Council expects to undertake new borrowing during 2017/18.
+The Council currently holds £252.1m of long-term loans, as part of its strategy for funding previous years' capital programmes.
+The balance sheet forecast in section 4 shows that the Council expects to undertake significant new borrowing during the remainder of 2017/18 and 2018/19.